aatapa/RLScore/docs/tutorial_kernels.rst

 In the basic case, one needs to supply a n_samples x n_samples -sized (valid positive semi-definite) kernel matrix for training.
 For prediction, we compute a n_test_samples x n_samples -sized matrix containing kernel evaluations between test and training data.
 In this example, we generate the kernel matrices using the Gaussian kernel implementation in RLScore.
+Note that one first initializes a GaussianKernel object with a set of training data.
+All subsequent calls of the getKM method return a kernel matrix consisting of all kernel evaluations between the training data and a set of data points provided as an argument.
+For example, the call getKM(X\_test) provides a kernel matrix between the training and test data.

 .. literalinclude:: src/kernel6.py